 Folklore and Modern Science

-Long before science proved the trauma of one generation impacts the expression of genes in the following generation, folklore gave us the language of “family curses” and ancient religious traditions taught the idea of children suffering for the wrongdoing of parents.
-These ideas fell out of popularity when the 1600’s brought the Age of Enlightenment, and “respectable thought” moved away from folklore towards hard sciences.
-However, now that science is confirming the intuitive wisdom of the past, will we listen for the places where intuition might illuminate our human experience in spaces that science has yet to explore?
+Long before science proved how the trauma of one generation impacts the expression of genes in the following generation, folklore gave us the language of “family curses,” and ancient religious traditions taught the idea of children suffering for the wrongdoing of parents.
+These ideas fell out of popularity when the 1600s brought the Age of Enlightenment, and “respectable thought” moved away from folklore toward hard sciences.
+However, now that science confirms the intuitive wisdom of the past, will we listen for the places where intuition might illuminate our human experience in spaces that science has yet to explore?